Generic Name: Cefoxitin sodium

 PREPARATION OF SOLUTION

-The 10 gram bulk packages should be constituted with 43 or 93 mL of Sterile Water for Injection, Bacteriostatic Water for Injection, 0.9 percent Sodium Chloride Injection, or 5 percent Dextrose Injection.
+The 10 gram pharmacy bulk package bottle should be constituted with 43 or 93 mL of Sterile Water for Injection, Bacteriostatic Water for Injection, 0.9 percent Sodium Chloride Injection, or 5 percent Dextrose Injection.
 CAUTION: THE 10 GRAM BULK STOCK SOLUTION IS NOT FOR DIRECT INFUSION.
-These primary solutions may be further diluted in 50 to 1000 mL of the diluents listed under the COMPATIBILITY AND STABILITY section.
+RECONSTITUTED BULK SOLUTION SHOULD NOT BE USED FOR DIRECT INFUSION.
+RECONSTITUTED STOCK SOLUTION MUST BE TRANSFERRED AND FURTHER DILUTED FOR I.V.
+INFUSION.
+These primary solutions may be further diluted in 50 to 1000 mL of the diluents listed under the Bulk Packages portion of the COMPATIBILITY AND STABILITY section.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.